mmoren01/fake-space/README.md

 - Going to make the landing page our profile page
 - Will make the header part of the layout to be shared with other future pages

+- Ready to start building the profile page
+- Added getServerSideProps to lay foundation for API calls later
+- Noticed I forgot a field for profileImage.
+Data model will need to be updated